40 Happy Facts That’ll Make Your Day a Little Better

 Fact: Norway knighted a penguin.

-His name is Sir Nils Olav III, and lives in an Edinburgh zoo.
-Three other members of his were family also honorary members of the elite guard.
+His name is Sir Nils Olav III, and he lives in Edinburgh Zoo.
+Three other members of his were family also made honorary members of the elite guard.
+Atten-shun!

 Fact: Gentoo penguins propose to their mates with a pebble.